BENcao318/tinyapp/README.md

 - bcrypt
 - body-parser
 - cookie-session
+- method-override

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.

+## Introduction

+This web app will allow you to create your unique user account in the database and generate as many short URLs as you want!

+Each user will have his/her own list of URLs and the app allows editting at any time.

+You can also track the time and visitor info in the editing page to understand how poplular the URL is.

+We hash your password and encrypt every cookie to ensure the security of your information.